-Stir Vigorously.
-Make sure to stir your chocolate really well while helping it melt.
-This speeds up the process and prevents it from clumping.
+- Stir Vigorously – Make sure to stir your chocolate vigorously.
+This speeds up the melting process and prevents clumping.

-Crush the Peppermint.
-To create peppermint pieces, added your candy to a sealable bag, and use a rolling pin, mallet, or something heavy to smash it into pieces.
+- Crush the Peppermint – To create peppermint pieces, add your candy to a sealable bag.
+Then, use a rolling pin, mallet, or something heavy and smash it into pieces.

-Adjust the Sheet Pan.
-If you prefer a thicker bark, feel free to use a smaller sheet pan.
+- Adjust the Sheet Pan – If you prefer a thicker bark, use a smaller sheet pan.

 Looking for more sweet treats perfect for the holidays?
 Check out some of our favorites below!

 - Slow Cooker Peppermint Hot Chocolate

 - 16 ounces dark chocolate chips 60%

 - 16 ounces white chocolate chips